-When the "PrioritySharing" feature is supported, the AF may include the "prioSharingInd" attribute set to "ENABLED" within a media component of the "medComponents" attribute to indicate to the PCF that the related media flow is allowed to use the same Allocation and Retention Priority (ARP) as media flows belonging to other "Individual Application Session Context" resources as described in subclause 4.2.2.21.
-In this case, if the "MCPTT-Preemption" feature is supported, the AF may also include the "preemptCap", "preemptVuln" and "preemptControlInfo" attributes as described in subclause 4.2.2.21.
+When the "PrioritySharing" feature is supported, the NF service consumer may include the "prioSharingInd" attribute set to "ENABLED" within a media component of the "medComponents" attribute to indicate to the PCF that the related media flow is allowed to use the same Allocation and Retention Priority (ARP) as media flows belonging to other "Individual Application Session Context" resources as described in subclause 4.2.2.21.
+In this case, if the "MCPTT-Preemption" feature is supported, the NF service consumer may also include the "preemptCap", "preemptVuln" and "preemptControlInfo" attributes as described in subclause 4.2.2.21.

 When the "preemptControlInfo" attribute is modified, the latest provided value shall be applied to all potential media flow candidates.

-If the AF earlier has indicated a media flow priority sharing to the PCF by setting the "prioSharingInd" attribute to "ENABLED", the AF may include the Priority-Sharing-Indicator AVP set to "DISABLED" within a media component of the "medComponents" attribute to indicate to the PCF that the related media flow shall not be part of the mechanism for sharing the Allocation and Retention Priority with other media flows any longer.
+If the NF service consumer earlier has indicated a media flow priority sharing to the PCF by setting the "prioSharingInd" attribute to "ENABLED", the NF service consumer may include the Priority-Sharing-Indicator AVP set to "DISABLED" within a media component of the "medComponents" attribute to indicate to the PCF that the related media flow shall not be part of the mechanism for sharing the Allocation and Retention Priority with other media flows any longer.

 If this media flow was in priority sharing with other media flows the PCF should readjust the Allocation and Retention Priority for the remaining services sharing priority as described in 3GPP TS 29.512 [8], subclause 4.2.6.2.9 and handle the media flow excluded from priority sharing according to normal PCC/QoS rule provisioning procedures described in 3GPP TS 29.512 [8], subclause 4.2.6.2.

-If the AF earlier has indicated a media flow priority sharing to the PCF by setting the "prioSharingInd" attribute to "ENABLED" for media flows and the AF indicates to remove one or more of the media flows in priority sharing with other media flows, the PCF should readjust the Allocation and Retention Priority for the remaining services sharing priority as described in 3GPP TS 29.512 [8], subclause 4.2.6.2.9 and handle the media flow removed according to normal PCC/QoS rule provisioning procedures described in 3GPP TS 29.212 [8], subclause 4.2.6.2.
+If the NF service consumer earlier has indicated a media flow priority sharing to the PCF by setting the "prioSharingInd" attribute to "ENABLED" for media flows and the NF service consumer indicates to remove one or more of the media flows in priority sharing with other media flows, the PCF should readjust the Allocation and Retention Priority for the remaining services sharing priority as described in 3GPP TS 29.512 [8], subclause 4.2.6.2.9 and handle the media flow removed according to normal PCC/QoS rule provisioning procedures described in 3GPP TS 29.212 [8], subclause 4.2.6.2.